 - Lower cost of service, yet higher benefits to all stakeholders.

-- Operate MFS under existing regulatory framework of NTA and NRB.
+- Operate MFS under the existing regulatory framework of NTA and NRB.

 - Achieve critical customer and transaction volume required for viable MFS.